wtang1996/cs52-workshop-1/README.md

 Now let’s place a star glyphicon in the nav bar next to the “Glyphicons” section.
 See how that looks on the page.

 Uh oh!
 That’s a bit too big to be in the nav bar.
 To fix this, we want to change the size of just the star icon.
 Luckily, we can do so by addressing its specific class (`.glyphicon.glyphicon-NAME`).
-Go to `main.css` and add a section to return the star glyphicon to its default size.
+Go to `main.css` and add a section to return the star glyphicon to its default size, while other icons remain larger.

 Finally, let’s combine glyphicons with css transitions to make a “beating” heart.
 Find the heart icon, add it to your page.
 Use css transitions to have it gradually grow to a larger size when the cursor hovers over it, and then gradually back to its original size when the cursor moves off of it.